Tr0f1k/Vue-Project/README.md

 # Update : 16.06.2022

 Generally, there are not that much changes in this update.
 The only change that was made is making it work with Vue framework and there is a lot of work which still has to be done.
-The Vue version of this project is in "glass-bending.zip" archive.
-To start the project, I have opened the project in Visual Studio Code, opened the terminal there and wrote this command: "npm run serve".

 # Upcoming updates:
 1) Optimizing openTables() method, since it is highly unefficient and so far is accessible only by pressing "Press Me!" button.
 I will emit the openTables() method to the App.vue component and trigger it as the id value changes.